 4. don’t do anything that is known to trigger great white sharks to attack

-dogs who swim poorly are sitting ducks. keep them onshore on days when the fins come cruising by.
-Or better yet, when you see dark shadows floating by, which is more likely how you’d detect the presence of a shark.
+dogs who swim poorly are sitting ducks. keep them onshore on beaches when the great whites come cruising by.

 don’t go in the water on cape cod if you are bleeding or have open wounds. great white sharks have exceptional senses of smell. scent is detected by sharks using their olfactory bulbs, and these bulbs compose 14% of great whites’ brain mass. blood, urine, and other scents will alert great whites to your presence and put you both on the menu.

 thankfully the era of the 1980’s bright neon wetsuit colors has subsided, as bright colors were said to attract sharks. wetsuits are mostly dark now, but unfortunately so are the seals.